Universe

 touying-unistra-pristine is a Touying theme for creating presentation slides in Typst, adhering to the core principles of the style guide of the University of Strasbourg, France (French).
 It is an unofficial theme and it is NOT affiliated with the University of Strasbourg.

-This theme was partly created using components from tud-slides and grape-suite.
+This theme was partly created using components from tud-slides.

 These steps assume that you already have Typst installed and/or running.